Green House Advisory Group

 John Barry is Professor of Green Political Economy at Queens University Belfast.
 His latest book is The Politics of Actually Existing Unsustainability: Human Flourishing in a Climate-Changed, Carbon-Constrained World (2012, Oxford University Press) - He is currently working on a book provisionally entitled ‘The Story of Unsustainable Growth: Understanding Economic Growth as Ideology, Myth and Religion’ (see here for an introductory article).
 From 2003-09 he was co-leader of the Green Party in Northern Ireland and from 2011 to 2018 was a Green Party councillor on Ards and North Down Borough Council.

 Natalie Bennett, is a British politician and journalist who served as Leader of the Green Party of England and Wales from 2012 to 2016 and serves in the House of Lords as a green peer.
 Born in Australia, she worked as a journalist in the UK, Thailand and Australia.
 She writes extensively on topics as varied as agriculture and land use, health and education, feminism, refugees and economics.
-She writes extensively for publications including the Independent, Politics Home, The Ecologist, Left Foot Forward and Yorkshire Bylines.
+She writes for publications including the Independent, Politics Home, The Ecologist, Left Foot Forward and Yorkshire Bylines.

 Maya de Souza works in environmental policy in government, currently on circular economy policy.
 She has also worked with the business community in Hong Kong on setting under 2 degree C carbon reduction targets and transitioning to commercial electric vehicles.
 Maya was a councillor in Camden for 8 years where she pursued innovative ideas such as a community bond to fund local energy schemes.